 Booz Allen Hamilton (BAH)

-Intelligence-community contractor · Founded 1914 · McLean, Virginia, United StatesA management and information-technology consultancy whose government-services business is the largest single private contractor to the United States Intelligence Community by revenue.
-Approximately three-quarters of Booz Allen Hamilton's annual revenue across the post-2010 period has come from US federal contracts, with the IC and Department of Defense as the principal customers.
-Edward Snowden was an employee of the firm, on assignment to the National Security Agency facility in Hawaii, at the time of his May 2013 disclosures.
+IC contractor · Founded 1914 · McLean, Virginia, United StatesA management and information-technology consultancy whose government-services business is the largest single private contractor to the United States Intelligence Community by revenue.
+Approximately 95% or more of Booz Allen Hamilton's annual revenue across the post-2010 period has come from US federal contracts, with the IC and Department of Defense as the principal customers.
+Edward Snowden was an employee of the firm, on assignment to the National Security Agency facility in Hawaii, at the time of his June 2013 disclosures.

 Background

 Booz Allen Hamilton was founded in Evanston, Illinois, in 1914 by Edwin G. Booz, a graduate of Northwestern University who had been working as an industrial-management researcher in Chicago.
-The firm operated under the name Booz Surveys until 1924, when it was reorganised as Edwin G. Booz, Business Engineering Service.
-The 1936 partnership with James L. Allen — a Northwestern accounting graduate Booz had recruited as his first hire — and the 1942 partnership with Carl L. Hamilton produced the present three-name partnership form.
+The firm operated as the Business Research Service from 1914 until 1924, when it was renamed Business Surveys.
+James L. Allen joined the firm in 1929; Carl L. Hamilton joined in 1935; the four-name partnership Booz, Fry, Allen & Hamilton was formed in 1936; the present three-name form dates from George Fry's 1942 departure.
 The firm's pre-war work was substantially in private-sector industrial consulting; the institutional pivot to government contracting began with Second World War work for the US Navy on personnel allocation and procurement systems and continued through the post-1947 establishment of the Department of Defense.1

 Across the post-war decades the firm split internally between its commercial and government-services lines, a structural division that was made formal in the 2008 separation of the firm into two distinct entities: Booz & Company (the commercial-strategy business, subsequently sold to PwC and renamed Strategy&) and Booz Allen Hamilton (the federal-government-services business).
 The 2008 split was the consequence of Carlyle Group's 2008 acquisition of the government-services business at a valuation of approximately $2.54 billion.
 Booz Allen Hamilton was returned to public-equity ownership through an initial public offering on the New York Stock Exchange on 17 November 2010 (ticker BAH).2